hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 As with any padding strategy the trade-off between increased bandwidth and processing due to the larger size and number of padded DNS messages and the corresponding gain in confidentiality must be carefully considered.

-Primary implementations SHOULD provide a configurable block-size based padding mechanism.
-Secondary implementations MUST be resilient to receiving padded AXFR responses including 'empty' AXFR response that contain only padding.

 As noted in [@RFC8467], the maximum message length, as dictated by the protocol, limits the space for EDNS(0) options.
 Since padding will reduce the message